youwenliang/Project-Jukebox/README.md

 # Project-Jukebox
-An collaborative online jukebox for sharing music in the same space.
+A collaborative online jukebox for sharing music in the same space.